 Once a buffalograss lawn is established, it can do with minimal irrigation.
-However, during summer months, waterings may be necessary if there is a prolonged drought.
+However, watering may be necessary during the summer months if there is a prolonged drought.
 1-2 inches of water every two-four weeks is enough to maintain this type of grass growing in clay soil during the hot months of the season.

 Buffalograss does not require as much mowing or fertilizing as other types of turfgrass that grow in clay soil, but it’s still important to maintain the lawn with these practices on an ongoing basis.

 Zoysia is a warm-season turfgrass that grows well in clay soil.
 Its roots grow into a dense, thick system about 2 inches deep in the soil.
 This makes them well-adapted to absorbing water, nutrients, and oxygen in the top layers of clay soil.

 |Soil pH||5.8 and 7.0|